WojciechMatuszewski/programming-notes/devops/misc.md

 ## TLS Termination

-When making a request to a server, you most likely use HTTPs protocol.
+When making a request to a server, you most likely use HTTPS protocol.
 This ensures the data you sent is encrypted and secure.

-To handle the HTTPs request, the server would have to decrypt the data, handle it, encrypt it back and send it to you – **this is a lot of work for a single server to do**.
+To handle the HTTPS request, the server would have to decrypt the data, handle it, encrypt it back and send it to you – **this is a lot of work for a single server to do**.

-The **term _TLS Termination_ refers to a point where the data is decrypted and forwarded to the destination**. **This is mostly implemented via _load balancers_, _api gateways_ or _CNDs_**.
+The **term _TLS Termination_ refers to a point where the data is decrypted and forwarded to the destination**. **This is mostly implemented via _load balancers_, _api gateways_ or _CDNs_**.

 When the destination responds, the "TLS Terminator" will re-encrypt the data.